johannacarolinep/viridian-square/README.md

 ![Oswald font](documentation/design/font-oswald.png)

-For headings, and used in logo
+For headings and logo, adding some more personality to the site.

 ![Heebo font](documentation/design/font-heebo.png)

-For normal text
+For normal text, for high readability.

 <a id="logo"></a>
 #### Logo

-Logo, black on transparent background:
+A simple logo was created for the website.
+The "signpost" in the logo was reused for some custom graphics used on the site (images for "not found" and "no results").

 ![Logo](documentation/design/logo.webp)